autyzm-pg/friendly-plans-react/GUIDE.md

 This project is using [CocoaPods](https://cocoapods.org/).
 Make sure to install CocoaPods on your Mac.
 After installing yarn dependencies, make sure to go to `ios` directory and run `pod install` to get all native dependencies.
-Because this project uses Pods, you need to use `ReactNativeStarterKit.xcworkspace` instead of `ReactNativeStarterKit.xcodeproj` in XCode.
+Because this project uses Pods, you need to use `FriendlyPlans.xcworkspace` instead of `FriendlyPlans.xcodeproj` in XCode.

 ## Fastlane
 To automate builds, app publishing process and switching environments we